smartfog/fogflow/doc/en/source/onepage.rst

 	please DO NOT use "127.0.0.1" as the IP address of **my_hostip**, because it is only accessible to a running task inside a docker container.

-	**Firewall rules:** to make your FogFlow web portal accessible, the following ports 80 and 5672 over TCP must be open.
+	**Firewall rules:** to make your FogFlow web portal accessible, the following ports 80 and 5672 over TCP must be open and make them accessible to the edge node.
+	Also, for the cloud node, you need to make sure that the firewall will not block the local access to the ports:
+	8060 and 1030 for Designer, 8090 for Discovery, 8070 for Broker, 1060 for Master, 9082 for Dgraph, 5672 for Rabbitmq.
+	Those are the used port numbers specified in the in the default configuration file config.json.

 	**Mac Users:** if you like to test FogFlow on your Macbook, please install Docker Desktop and also use "host.docker.internal" as my_hostip in the configuration file